TekisasuEngine/tekisasu-vscode-plugin/README.md

 # Commands

-The extension adds a few entries to the VS Code Command Palette under "Godot Tools":
+The extension adds a few entries to the VS Code Command Palette under "Tekisasu Tools":

-- Open workspace with Godot editor
+- Open workspace with Tekisasu editor
-- List Godot's native classes (and open thier documentation)
+- List Tekisasu's native classes (and open thier documentation)
 - Debug the current `.tscn`/`.gd` file
 - Debug the pinned `.tscn`/`.gd` file
 - Pin/Unpin the current `.tscn`/`.gd` file for debugging